WHY COUPLES THERAPY?

 therapist will not align with either partner.
 If you are the betraying partner, you should feel accepted in couples therapy, and if you are the betrayed partner, you should feel understood.
 A couple’s therapist can help each of you move through the trauma while tending to the relationship.

 THE GOTTMAN METHOD

-Kathryn begins with an initial session to identify the goal for therapy whether it is trying to re-kindle romance, address communication issues, or work through some difficult snags that do not seem to resolve themselves.
-This is done using the revolutionary Gottman Method, a world-renowned, research backed and revolutionary framework for helping marriage and relationships.
-This method of therapy is very solution-focused and incredibly hope-giving in its application.
+Kathryn’s training has been intense and extensive.
+She has undergone all trainings available through the Gottman Institute, is a speaker for two of the workshops, and is on the 24-month Certification Track.
+The Gottman Method, a world-renowned, research backed and revolutionary framework for helping marriages and relationships is her guide when it comes to treating couples in her practice.
 This method is based on the research by Drs.
 John and Julie Gottman that began in the 1970s and continues to this day.
-The Gottman method focuses on what makes marriages succeed or fail and emphasizes a nuts-and-bolts approach to improving the relationship of the clients.
-By providing specific tools to help deepen friendship and intimacy in the relationship, Kathryn works with couples to help grow an appreciation of the relationship’s strengths and to gently navigate through vulnerabilities
+The Gottman method focuses on what makes marriages succeed or fail and emphasizes a nuts-and-bolts approach to improving relationships By providing specific tools to help deepen friendship and intimacy in the relationship, Kathryn works with couples to help grow an appreciation of the relationship’s strengths and to gently navigate through vulnerabilities